EdoardoEntusiasta/nextjs-pwa-boilerplate/README.md

 TO ADD A TRANSLATION
 1. Add a `<Trans>`placeholder text`</Trans>` element
-2. execute: npm run extract to extract the placeholders
+2. Execute: "npm run extract" to extract the placeholders and make them available for translation
 3. Insert the relative translation in locales/{locale}/messages.po
 4. Execute npm run compile & npm run dev